 Know before you book

 - All bookings must be made at least 1 month in advance, to allow us to prepare equipment and transport.
 Please note that due to the Covid-19 pandemic we may need more time for arrangements.

 - The tour can be done as self-guided or guided.
 List price is for the self-guided tour.
 If you’d prefer a guided tour let us know in advance.

 - This cycling experience depends on availability coinciding with your travel dates, and we may suggest a nearby date if not available.

 - The cycling route is remote, so if you have a diet preference or need snacks along the way, be prepared for limited selections at the local stores (in some places there are no stores).

 - Our cycling tours require you to pack two bags which are delivered by courier all over Japan.
-One bag for Days One and Three and one for Days Two and Four.
+One bag for Days 1 and 3 and one for Days 2 and 4.
 This means that each bag takes up to 36 hours to deliver to the next location (effectively pickup is morning time on the first day and delivery is evening of the second day) and you either need to plan accordingly, or if you don’t have an extra day either side of the tour to dispatch/pick up your luggage, then we advise you to pack very light for the first and last days and bring what you need in your backpack or optional giant saddle bag.